Undergraduate Student Satisfactory Academic Progress (SAP)

 Additional Bachelors Degree

-Students who have graduated with a Bachelors degree and wish to pursue a second Bachelors degree will be allowed 60 additional attempted hours as their Maximum Allowable Total Attempted Hours.
-The Minimum Overall Completion Percentage (67%) and the 2.0 overall cumulative grade point average remain based on all hours accepted for transfer credit by the University plus all the hours attempted at the University.
+A student who is working toward a second Bachelor's degree must also meet SAP standards.
+The Maximum Allowable Total Attempted Hours (150%), Minimum Overall Completion Percentage (67%), and the 2.0 overall cumulative grade point average remain based on all hours accepted for transfer credit by the University plus all the hours attempted at the University.

 Otherwise Eligible Non-Degree Students